Control in the coefficients of an elliptic differential operator: topological derivatives and Pontryagin maximum principle: Introduction

-Utilizing these concepts, we obtain the following statement of the Pontryagin maximum principle.
-Let $a$ be (locally) optimal in $L^1(\Omega)$ with associated state $y$ and adjoint $p$.
-Then for almost all $x_0 \in \Omega$ and all feasible perturbations $b\in \R^{d,d}$ we have
+We are mainly interested in the case $p=1$.
+Here, we obtain the necessary optimality conditions in form of the Pontryagin maximum principle.
+Let $a$ be (locally) optimal in $L^1(\Omega)$.
+Then the Pontryagin maximum principle is satisfied in the following way: for almost all $x_0 \in \Omega$ and all feasible perturbations $b\in \R^{d,d}$ we have

 Here, $Q$ is a solution of a certain adjoint equation on $\R^d$, which depends on $a(x_0)$, $b$, and the set $\omega$, which is used in the perturbation \eqref{eq_intro_perturbation}.
 The precise statement can be found in \cref{thm_pmp}.

-If $a$ would be locally optimal in $L^\infty(\Omega)$, then one could use Fr\'echet derivatives, and one would obtain a similar inequality but with $Q =0$.
+If $a$ would only be locally optimal in $L^\infty(\Omega)$ then one could use Fr\'echet derivatives, and one would obtain a similar inequality but with $Q \equiv 0$.
 For certain shapes $\omega$ (balls in $\R^d$, ellipses in $\R^2$), explicit formulas for $Q$ are available.
 Similar results can be found in the work of Raitums \cite{Raitum1984a,Raitum1984b,Raitum1986,Raitum1989}, which deserves to be better known, but which seems to be only available in Russian.

 In the special case that the coefficient $a$ is scalar and $d=2$, one can optimize the above formula for elliptic shapes $\omega$ to obtain the following strengthened version

 A related result can be found in \cite{Amstutz2011b} for the study of a material optimization problem, where $a$ is allowed to take only two different values.
 These inequalities are stronger than the related inequalities one gets using Fr\'echet derivatives in $L^\infty(\Omega)$.